getsentry/sentry-docs/src/collections/_documentation/platforms/python/contextvars.md

 server does not import or use gevent at all (and much less call `gevent.monkey.patch_all`), and you should be good.

-Even then there are still edgecases where this behavior is flat-out broken, such as mixing asyncio code with gevent/eventlet-based code.
+Even then there are still edge cases where this behavior is flat-out broken, such as mixing asyncio code with gevent/eventlet-based code.
 In that case there is no right, *static* answer as to which context library to use.
 Even then gevent's aggressive monkeypatching is likely to interfere in a way that cannot